ToukoH/treidaus-setti/README.md

 ## NOTE
-**This is a sandbox environment for a proper project published later** This directory contains maybe the worst front-end code ever written.
+**This is a sandbox environment containing maybe the worst front-end code ever written.
+The proper project will be published later.**

 ### How to start the development servers
 1. Make the script executable by running `chmod +x start.sh` in root of the project